Henry Delamater House

 The Henry Delamater House is a historic house located at 44 Montgomery Street (US 9) in Rhinebeck, Dutchess County, New York.
+The house was "built in 1844 as the home of Henry Delamater, founding president of the First National Bank of Rhinebeck."

+Today, the Delamater House serves as the main building of the Delamater Inn, which also includes "seven guest houses clustered around a courtyard," in connection with the nearby Beekman Arms Inn on Mill Street, which shares common ownership.
+The Delamater House itself offers seven guest rooms and a living room.

 Description and history

 It was designed by architect Alexander Jackson Davis and built in 1844.
 It is a two-story, Gothic Revival style wood frame dwelling sheathed in board and batten siding.
 It has a hipped roof intersected by a front gable roof and features an ornamental verandah and ornamental pointed arch with two lancet arches.
 Also on the property is a contributing carriage house.

 It was listed in the National Register of Historic Places on May 7, 1973.
 It is also a contributing property in the Rhinebeck Village Historic District.

+Following his 1958 purchase of the Beekman Arms Inn, Charles LaForge Jr. bought the Delamater House in 1979 with partner Timothy Toronto and renovated the property, constructing the "Courtyard Complex."
+George Banta Sr. purchased both the Beekman Arms and Delamater Inn from LaForge in 2002.